linode/docs/docs/development/r/how-to-deploy-rstudio-server-using-an-nginx-reverse-proxy.md

 }
 {{< /file-excerpt >}}

-2. Create an NGINX configuration in `/etc/nginx/conf.d/` called `rstudio.conf` with the following configuration.
-Replace `example.com` with the public IP address or FDQN of your Linode.
+3. Create an NGINX configuration in `/etc/nginx/conf.d/` called `rstudio.conf` with the following configuration.
+Replace `example.com` with the public IP address or FDQN of your Linode:

     {{< file-excerpt "/etc/nginx/conf.d/rstudio.conf" nginx >}}
 server {